MegEngine/RepLKNet/README.md

 Our official PyTorch repository https://github.com/DingXiaoH/RepLKNet-pytorch contains

-1. All of the pretrained PyTorch weights and ImageNet-1K weights.
+1. All of the pretrained weights and ImageNet-1K weights.
 2. All of the Cityscapes/ADE20K/COCO weights and code.
 3. An example of using our efficient conv implementation with PyTorch.
 4. Training script and reproducible commands.